watem-sedem/watem-sedem/docs/output.rst

 Tab-delimited table.
 Every row contains the id of a river segment and the total amount of sediment :math:`(kg)` entering the segment.
-This table is only generated when
-:ref:`Output per river segment = 1 <outputsegment>`.
+This table is only generated if the model choice ':ref:`Output per river segment <outputsegment>`' is enabled.

 .. _cumsedsegmenttxt:

 Cumulative sediment segments.txt
 ********************************

-This table is only generated when
-:ref:`Output per river segment = 1 <outputsegment>`.
+This table is only generated if the model choice ':ref:`Output per river segment <outputsegment>`' is enabled.

 .. _claycontentesedtxt:

 Clay content sediment.txt
 *************************

-Tab-delimited table with the mean clay content (%) at every outlet.
-This table is only generated when :ref:`estimate clay content = 1 <estimclay>`.
+Tab-delimited table with the estimated mean clay content (in %) at every outlet.
+This table is only generated when if the model choice ':ref:`estimate clay content <estimclay>`' is enabled.

 .. _claycontentesedsegmenttxt:

 Clay content sediment segments.txt
 **********************************

-Tab-delimited table with the mean clay content (%) in every river segment.
-This table is only generated when :ref:`estimate clay content = 1 <estimclay>` and :ref:`Output per river segment = 1 <outputsegment>`.
+Tab-delimited table with the estimated mean clay content (in %) entering every river segment.
+This table is only generated if the model choices ':ref:`estimate clay content <estimclay>`' and ':ref:`Output per river segment <outputsegment>`' are enabled.

 .. _cumulativerst:

 cumulative.rst
 **************

-This raster is only written when :ref:`River routing = 1 <riverrouting>`.
+This raster is only written if the model choice ':ref:`River routing <riverrouting>`' is enabled.

 .. _sewerinrst:

 sewer_in.rst
 ************

-Raster with the amount of sediment :math:`(kg)` that is trapped in every sewer pixel.
+Raster with the amount of sediment :math:`(in kg)` trapped in every sewer pixel.
-This raster is only generated when :ref:`Include sewers = 1 <inlcudesewers>`.
+This raster is only generated if the model choice ':ref:`Include sewers <inlcudesewers>`' is enabled.

 .. _sediexportrst:

 SediExport_kg.rst
 *****************

-Raster with for every river cell the calculated amounts of sediment input :math:`(kg)`.
+Raster with the calculated amounts of sediment input :math:`(kg)` for every river cell.
-This raster is only written if :ref:`write sediment export = 1 <writesedexport>`.
+This raster is only written if the model choice ':ref:`write sediment export <writesedexport>`' is enabled.

 .. _sedioutrst: